hotrodorm/hotrod/README.md

 In a nutshell HotRod's features are:

-- Straightforward CRUD and LiveSQL persistence layer for quick prototyping.
+- Straightforward CRUD and LiveSQL persistence layer for quick prototyping
-- Default, custom, and rule-based data types.
+- Default, custom, and rule-based data types
-- Default, custom, and rule-based object names.
+- Default, custom, and rule-based object names
-- Support for major relational databases.
+- Support for major relational databases
-- Flexible querying from Java using LiveSQL.
+- Flexible querying from Java using LiveSQL
 - Index-aware persistence layer.
-Indexes shape the persistence functionality.
+Indexes shape the persistence functionality
-- Auto-discovery of tables and views that can be used by CRUD and LiveSQL off-the-shelf.
+- Auto-discovery of tables and views that can be used by CRUD and LiveSQL off-the-shelf
-- Domain objects can be extended with custom properties and custom methods.
+- Domain objects can be extended with custom properties and custom methods
-- Seamlessly applies database changes to the data model, without losing custom properties or methods.
+- Seamlessly applies database changes to the data model, without losing custom properties or methods
-- Includes powerful Dynamic SQL for more demanding needs.
+- Includes powerful Dynamic SQL for more demanding needs
-- Implements Optimistic Locking for concurrency control on a per-table basis.
+- Implements Optimistic Locking for concurrency control on a per-table basis
-- Full access to Native SQL when needed.
+- Full access to Native SQL when needed
-- Graph queries load data in data structures trees rather than plain list of rows.
+- Graph queries load data in data structures trees rather than plain list of rows
-- Implements cursors to process queries with minimal memory usage.
+- Implements cursors to process queries with minimal memory usage
-- Implements enum dimension-like tables to reduce joins and database query cost.
+- Implements enum dimension-like tables to reduce joins and database query cost
-- Works seamlessly with database views.
+- Works seamlessly with database views
-- Implements converters for a richer modeling of the data.
+- Implements converters for a richer modeling of the data
-- Fully integrated with Maven builds, Maven persistence layer generation, and Maven arquetype.
+- Fully integrated with Maven builds, Maven persistence layer generation, and Maven arquetype
-- Tailored for Spring and String Boot projects to gain access to all their features such as transaction management and AOP.
+- Tailored for Spring and String Boot projects to gain access to all their features such as transaction management and AOP